The 2022 Annual Parish Meeting was held at 8pm on Wednesday 23rd March in the Village Hall.

 Will I be able to ask questions and make suggestions?

-Yes, any registered elector may ask questions of the Council, which will usually be answered by the Chairperson, the Clerk to the Council, or a designated Councillor.
+Yes, any registered elector may ask questions of the Council, which will usually be answered by the Chair, the Clerk to the Council, or a designated Councillor.

 An elector may also make suggestions and comment on anything relevant to the residents of Liss.